 Travel to Belize

-Manage summer educational programming at Crooked Tree Museum and Cultural Heritage Center.
-(LINK)
+Manage summer educational programming at Crooked Tree Museum and Cultural Heritage Center in Belize.

-Observe, practice, and be mentored by professionals in the field.
+Observe, practice, and be mentored by professionals in the field of education.

 Students have lots of opportunities for hands-on experiences in K-12 classrooms and informal learning spaces.

-Environmental EducationWC is the only college in Maryland where students can become certified Environmental Science teachers.
+Environmental EducationWashington College is the only college in Maryland where students can become certified Environmental Science teachers.

 Elementary Teacher Certification